-The plan has 6 cost-sharing tiers
+The plan has 5 cost-sharing tiers

-Every drug on the plan's "Drug List" is in one of 6 cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Cost-Sharing Tier 1 is our Preferred Generic Tier - Cost-Sharing Tier 2 is our Generic Tier - Cost-Sharing Tier 3 is our Preferred Brand Tier

-- Cost-Sharing Tier 4 is our Non-Preferred Drug Tier - Cost-Sharing Tier 5 is our Specialty Tier - Cost-Sharing Tier 6 is our Select Care Drugs Tier
+- Cost-Sharing Tier 1 is our Preferred Generic Tier - Cost-Sharing Tier 2 is our Generic Tier - Cost-Sharing Tier 3 is our Preferred Brand Tier - Cost-Sharing Tier 4 is our Non-Preferred Drug Tier - Cost-Sharing Tier 5 is our Specialty Tier

-Tier 6 is our lowest cost-sharing tier with \$0 copays at all network pharmacies.
-Zero dollar copays are also available at Tier 1 (only at preferred mail-order pharmacies).
+Tier 1 is our lowest cost-sharing tier with \$0 copays at all network pharmacies.